open-horizon/examples/edge/services/helloMMS/CreateService.md

 ```

 13. After approximately 15 seconds you should see the output of the hello-mms service change to the value of `HW_WHO` that is set in the `input.json` file.
+For instance, you may see the message change from **<your-node-id> says: Hello World!** to **<your-node-id> says: Hello Everyone!**

 14. Stop the service: